FrogOfJuly/lithium_coolant/README.md

 ## Scaling

-It was a surprise for me to learn that MMRTG operate not on pure plutonium, but on its oxide.
-Unsurprisingly, oxide has different density from pure metal.
+It was a surprise for me to learn that MMRTG operates not on pure plutonium, but on its oxide.
+Unsurprisingly, oxide has a different density from pure metal.
 This affects the power-to-volume scaling constant.
 Data on plutonium oxide is taken from [here](https://mars.nasa.gov/internal_resources/788/).

 $$
 W\_{\text{PuO}\_2}^{\text{thermal}} = \frac{2\ kW}{4.8\ kg} = 0.417 \frac{kW}{kg}